MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/troubleshoot-extended-security-updates-issues.md

 ### Error: 80070643 - prep-check KB installation fails

-When you install an ESU update, you see a message that resembles the following:
+When you install an ESU update, you see a message similar to the following example:

 > Error: 80070643 - prep-check KB installation fails

-The message may reference one of the following:
+The message may reference one of the following KBs:

 - KB 4528081 for Windows Server 2008 SP2
 - KB 4528069 for Windows 7 / Windows Server 2008R2

-The CBS log may contain messages that resemble the following:
+The CBS log may contain messages similar to the following example:

 - ESU: Product = 36 (0x00000024).
 - ESU: Is IMDS check needed: FALSE​